Table of Contents

 Above all, health literacy is critical, and we encourage you to continue educating yourself about concussion and post-concussion syndrome.
 Be sure to ask your doctor whenever you have questions and concerns.
 Remember that we can experience this syndrome differently, and management should be individualized to each patient.

 Post-concussion syndrome is a set of cognitive, emotional, behavioral, or physical symptoms that do not resolve after a few days or weeks after a concussion.
 It includes dizziness, headaches, irritability, personality changes, memory impairments, and other symptoms that still linger after the recovery period has ended.
+Also we want to mention some top casinos that accept instadebit from our partners.

 These patients need specialized medical attention because PCS is a complex etiology that requires supportive therapy.
 You may need to undergo imaging tests to rule out other diagnoses and start with supportive treatment, depending on your symptoms.